 Levels of Radon to Look Out

-The EPA has proposed that municipal or community water suppliers provide clean water with radon levels that are not more than 4,000 pCi/ L. As such, and it only contributes up to 0.4 pCi/ L of radon inside your home.
+The EPA has proposed that municipal or community water suppliers provide clean water with radon levels that are not more than 4,000 pCi/ L. As such, it only contributes up to 0.4 pCi/ L of radon inside your home.

 With this requirement, it is assumed that the State also takes action to reduce radon levels indoors by developing EPA-approved air units.
 It also includes an enhanced indoor air program by the State called the Multimedia Mitigation Programs.

-Most of the radon that you breathe comes from the ground beneath your house.
+Most of the radon you breathe comes from the ground beneath your house.
 With this option, the State can focus its efforts on resolving bigger problems by encouraging the public to fix radon issues inside their homes and prevent them from entering.

 Conclusion

-In sum, radon is present in our drinking water, and there are techniques and inventions available to reduce its number.
-You can also try the Berkey Water Filters products for your home.
-The Berkey black elements have been tested and certified to remove radon 222 to below detectable limits.
+In sum, radon is present in our drinking water, and techniques and inventions are available to reduce its number.

 ← Older Post Newer Post →